getgrav/grav-learn/pages/01.basics/03.installation/docs.md

     category: docs
 ---

 Installation of Grav is a trivial process.
 In fact, there is no real installation.
 You have **two** options for installing Grav.
-The first, and simplicity way is simply grab the **zip**, the other way is to install the source from **GitHum** and run a command to install dependencies:
+The first, and simplicity way is simply grab the **zip**, the other way is to install the source from **GitHub** and run a command to install dependencies:

 ## Option 1: Install with ZIP package